Code of Conduct

-The CCAI community guidelines outline operational standards and expected behaviour throughout all CCAI activities.
+The CCAI Code of Conduct outlines operational standards and expected behaviour throughout all CCAI activities.
 CCAI values the ideals of open exchange of ideas, the freedom of thought and expression, and respectful science based debate.
 This requires a community and an environment that recognizes and respects the inherent dignity and worth of every person.

-As such, these community guidelines apply to all CCAI activities, including but not limited to:
+As such, this Code of Conduct applies to all CCAI activities, including but not limited to:

 - All internal organizational activities.